Naptwen/SimulationForML/README.md

 # SimulationForML
-This project is multiple sample games for ML simulation
+This project is multiple sample games for ML simulation and testing framework I made.